gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ` docker run raghavgade/ems `

-However, our main aim is to deploy the applicaiton on kubernetes and hence we will take it a step further and push the built image to Docker Hub.
+However, our main aim is to deploy the application on Kubernetes, and hence we will take it a step further and push the built image to Docker Hub.

 **Push Docker image to Docker Hub**